bidulechou/ansible-role-test/README.md

 	-rw-r--r-- 1 jmd 197121    7 nov.
 29 23:03 VERSION

 ```
-As you see above I use environment variables that for some are mandatory wee will see that point in the next section. \
 This fix is valid on every platform.

-For Windows platform and particularly for **MinGW64**, the `gitbash` shell, there is an issue with the command `hostname`.
-Windows and MinGW implementations of `hostname` command does not support any argument except `help` and `version` for MinGW.
-For that reason if you want to use *rolespec* command script you need to apply the following modification to the file `${ROLESPEC_LIB}/config`:
+On Windows platform and particularly with **MinGW64**, the `gitbash` shell, there is an issue with the command `hostname`, because Windows and MinGW implementations of `hostname` command does not support any argument except `help` and `version` for *MinGW*.
+For that reason if you want to use *rolespec* command script you need to apply the following modification to the file `/<your-path-to/your-testing-project>/rolespec/lib/config`: \
 ```bash

 	# Information